SWDKaushal/DEI-Analysis/README.md

 2. As you can see from the table women are less agreeable than men overall in this survey.
 It's not a significant difference but it's still something to take note of here.
-3. In my exploratory data analysis I found that the distribution of the roles and their responses was not normal and therefore I decided to go for Kruskal-Wallis test.
-In the Statistical test section, The task was to find significant differences between the subgroups of Race/Ethnicity and Roles.
+3.In the Statistical test section, The task was to find significant differences between the subgroups of Race/Ethnicity and Roles.
 For the first part In my exploratory data analysis, I found that the distribution of the roles and their responses was not normal and therefore I decided to go for the Kruskal-Wallis test.
 The chi-square test is a more popular option given the dataset with many categories and